-During the fall semester, all percussionists will be placed in 1st Period Band (Symphonic Winds).
-Students will audition for band placement throughout the fall semester and will be placed in one of the three ability based bands during the Spring Semester.
+During the fall semester, all percussionists will be placed in first period band (Wind Symphony).
+Students will audition for band placement throughout the fall semester and will be placed in one of the four ability based bands during the Spring Semester.
 Topics of study include: marching percussion, solo literature selection, music theory, percussion ensemble techniques in addition to group and solo performance opportunities.